b-harvest/Canto/x/liquidstaking/spec/02_state.md

 // that depends on the several module state every time, so it is used only for
 // calculation and query and is not stored in kv. type NetAmountState struct {
-// Calculated by (total supply of ls tokens) / (ConservativeNetAmount or
+// Calculated by (total supply of ls tokens) / NetAmount MintRate github_com_cosmos_cosmos_sdk_types.Dec
-// NetAmount) ConservativeNetAmount is used when mint ls tokens to liquid
-// staker NetAmount is used when get ls tokens from liquid unstaker and from
-// arbitrager who withdraws accumulated rewards MintRate github_com_cosmos_cosmos_sdk_types.Dec
 // Total supply of ls tokens
 // e.g. 100 ls tokens minted -> 10 ls tokens burned, then total supply is 90